#SouthernCharm J.D. Madison's Business #TheGentry Is Being Sued For Back Rent After Eviction

 ‘Southern Charm’ Star Craig Conover Sued Over ‘Negligent’ Driving…

-The restaurant and bar had been at the King Street address for less than a year and was reviewed as a place that a tourist might run into a Southern Charm cast member.
+The restaurant and bar had been at the King Street address for less than a year and was reviewed as a place where a tourist might run into a Southern Charm cast member.
 The website for Gentry is still up and running at this time, with no mention that J.D.
 Madison has closed the King Street location.

 Do you think that Southern Charm sidekick J.D.
 Madison really knows nothing about the lawsuit after being evicted from the King Street address?